GiancarlosIO/slider-nexus/README.md

 # slider-nexus 🦆

-### A simple slided built with react, styled-components and typescript.
+### A simple slider component built with react, styled-components and typescript.

 _The most successful dev work smart, not hard._